About The Catholic Studies Minor

 The Catholic Studies Minor or Concentration is for students who want to learn about the rich intellectual and cultural traditions of the Roman Catholic Church during the past two millenna and study their impact on western thought.

-True to the Emory mission of building "on our heritage of engaging knowledge and faith," (1) The CS minor is an academic program, without confessional stance or episcopal oversight, driven thoughout by the same spirit of indpendent scholarly inquiry Emory faculty have brought to the study of other religions and faith traditions.
+True to the Emory mission of building "on our heritage of engaging knowledge and faith," the Catholic Studies minor is an academic program, driven by the same spirit of independent, scholarly inquiry Emory faculty have brought to the study of other religions and faith traditions.

 STRENGTHS OF THE CATHOLIC STUDIES PROGRAM